 Age verification touches every onboarding surface — alcohol sales, adult platforms, iGaming, tobacco — so it has to fit wherever users show up.
 Most vendors cover the basics: dashboard-generated links, API, iFrame, SDK for iOS and Android.
 Where things actually diverge is whether they’ve built connectors for the platforms non-technical teams use.
 Shopify, WooCommerce, WordPress, Bubble, Zapier — if those are in your stack, confirm support before you get too far into an evaluation.

 - Recommendation: For teams without a developer, the integration method is everything.
-A Shopify or WooCommerce plugin that goes live in an afternoon is a different proposition from an API integration that needs two sprint cycles.
-White-label customization is another one to clarify upfront – some vendors include it, others price it separately, and it’s rarely clear from the website.
+A Shopify or WooCommerce plugin that goes live in an afternoon is a different proposition to an API integration that needs two sprint cycles.
+White-label customization is another one to clarify upfront — some vendors include it, others price it separately, and it’s rarely clear from the website.

 - Regulated Business: Before committing to an integration method, confirm it can produce audit-ready records in the format your regulator expects.
 Some authorities want session-level evidence of the check — not just a pass/fail flag in your database.